 The classification of CP is based on the number of limbs involved and the associated resting tone, or movement abnormalities (Figure 11-1).

 Delay in motor milestones or abnormal tone may be associated with CP.
-(A) Development of Head Control: At 1 month of age, the head lags after the shoulders, but by 5 to 6 months ...
+(A) Development of Head Control: At 1 month of age, the head lags after the shoulders, but by 5 to 6 months of age, the child ...